AVSystem/developer-zone/docs/Coiote_IoT_DM/firmware_update.md

  - **Basic Firmware Update** for a remote update of the LwM2M device firmware by using the **Firmware Update Object** `/5`.
  - **Multi-component Firmware Update** for a remote update of the LwM2M device's firmware component by using the **Advanced Firmware Update Object** `/33629`.
 Object `/33629` is designed as an extension of the Firmware Update object `/5`.
 It supports multiple instances, each representing a "component" of the device's firmware that can be upgraded separately.
 The specific meaning and purpose of these components are not standardized and can vary depending on the implementation.
 However, they typically encompass elements such as bootloaders, application code, cellular modem firmwares, security processor firmwares, and other related firmware entities.

+!!! info
+    **Multi-component Firmware Update** is the internal implementation.
+Whereas **Advanced Firmware Update Object** `/33629` is supported by CoioteDM and Anjay only.

 ## Prerequisites